Publications

 Lane, H. Chad; Cahill, Clara; Foutz, Susan; Auerbach, Daniel; Noren, Dan; Lussenhop, Catherine; Swartout, William

-The Effects of a Pedagogical Agent for Informal Science Education on Learner Behaviors and Self-efficacy Inproceedings
+The Effects of a Pedagogical Agent for Informal Science Education on Learner Behaviors and Self-efficacy Proceedings Article

 In: Artificial Intelligence in Education, pp. 309–318, Memphis, TN, 2013, ISBN: 978-3-642-39111-8.